DiegoDNascimento/StarEye/README.md

 # StarEye
 Durability ?
 I like that.

-a simple mod for minecraft that adds an item that regenerates durability over time.
+a simple mod for Minecraft that adds an item that regenerates to 64 durability every 20 seconds.